Blooming

 Blooming in the Zivid point cloud and how to fix it

-A simple rule of thumb is to mount the camera so that the region of interest is in front of the camera as shown in the image below:
+A simple rule of thumb is to mount the camera so that the region of interest is in front of it but slightly tilted for better results.

 Positioning the camera with regards to region of interest to avoid blooming